fizyr/keras-retinanet/README.md

 Execution time on NVIDIA Pascal Titan X is roughly 75msec for an image of shape `1000x800x3`.

 ### Converting a training model to inference model
-The training procedure of `keras-retinanet` works with training models.
-These are stripped down versions compared to the inference model and only contains the layers necessary for training (regression and classification values).
+The training procedure of `keras-retinanet` works with *training models*.
+These are stripped down versions compared to the *inference model* and only contains the layers necessary for training (regression and classification values).
 If you wish to do inference on a model (perform object detection on an image), you need to convert the trained model to an inference model.
 This is done as follows:

 ```shell
 # Running directly from the repository: